sdv-dev/SDV/README.md

 sdv.save('sdv.pkl')
 ```

-The generated `pkl` file will not include any of the original data in it, so it can be
+The generated `pkl` file will not include any of the original data in it.
-safely sent to where the synthetic data will be generated without any privacy concerns.

 ## 2. Sample data from the fitted model